hilton/hilton.github.com/blog/_posts/2016-10-31-naming-smells.md

 `>=>` ends up being called the [fish operator](https://github.com/yannmoisan/hands-on-scalaz#main-symbols---thanks-to-reactormonk) by the Scalaz programmers who don’t know what it’s called.
 This ASCII-art fish follows mathematics’ tradition of starting with single-letter names, running out of letters, subsequently exhausting the Greek and Hebrew alphabets, and then inventing new symbols in the vain hope that they’ll catch on.
-Meanwhile, we have already reached peak Haskell:
+Meanwhile, we have already reached peak Haskell, as noted in a [tweet](https://twitter.com/aisamanra/status/579040253169668096) by [@aisamanra](https://twitter.com/aisamanra):

 ![Peak Haskell naming](haskell-hieroglyphics.png)

-_Note: this graphic came from someone else’s tweet, which I cannot now find.
-Please let me know if you know the correct source._

 ## Vague words